Ankushk-01/Java-course/Servlets/README.md

 To create a Servlet we first need a Server for that we can use the `apache tomcat`.
 We can create a project in Eclipse ide for servlet for that we need to follow the below steps:
-1. Create a Dynamic Web Project Click Files > Dynamic web Project
+1. Create a Dynamic Web Project Click Files > Dynamic web Project if the option is not shown then follow these steps :
+Click on Help > Eclipse Workspace then type `web tools` then select one and click install Restart the IDE
+Then go to the windows > show more > Servers

+we will see the `Server` tab in the terminal connect it with the `tomcat server`.